OperationCode/algorithms/solutions/data-structures/linked-list/README.md

 - Think about how the above concept can be applied to find the target node.

+A simple implementation of `find` would take a single argument, the value to be found.
+However, sometimes we want to find an object, and know only the value of ones of its slots.
+We might have a list of employee objects with slots name, address, and employee-id.
+Our `find` method should be able to return an employee object just by taking the id.
+We enable this by making the single argument to find and object with two slots, `value:` and `callback:`.
+If the `value:` slot is set, we use it, as normal.
+If the `callback:` slot if set, it must be a function that can be applied to the nodes of the list, and which returns an object.
+It should return true for the object that should be returned.
+This use of callbacks is very common in javascript, so is worth practising.

 ### `insertAfter(value, insertValue)`

 - The `insertAfter` method stores the `insertValue` right after the node with the `value`.